 Be Careful Of Upfront Payments

 There’s a difference between upfront payments and a retainer.
 A retainer is a fee that you pay upfront to your client before you start work.
-It’s designed to protect you in case the client slips off the face of the Earth and never comes back.
+It’s designed to protect you in case the client slips off the face.

 Responses To Initial Contact